eliscamastenbroek/master_thesis/README.md

 perform_treeMILC(iteration = 1, ind = 2, cov_ok = "q", cov_problem = NULL, N = 1000, ME = 1, folder="your_folder_here")
 ```

+## Plot the results (except for the heatmaps)
 To plot the results of the first simulation study in R (except for the heatmaps), the following steps should be taken:
 1. Follow either step 1a **or** 1b:

    a.
-Run the code in the file '(Prepare_Simulation_Results_for_Plotting.R)[https://github.com/eliscamastenbroek/master_thesis/blob/main/Plots/Prepare_Simulation_Results_for_Plotting.R]' to prepare the data for plotting.
+Run the code in the file '[Prepare_Simulation_Results_for_Plotting.R](https://github.com/eliscamastenbroek/master_thesis/blob/main/Plots/Prepare_Simulation_Results_for_Plotting.R)' to prepare the data for plotting.
 Note that this part requires that the simulation in the file '[Perform_Simulation_1.R](https://github.com/eliscamastenbroek/master_thesis/blob/main/Analyses/Perform_Simulation_1.R)' has been executed.

    b.
 Load the content of the file '[Simulation1_Reduced.RData](https://github.com/eliscamastenbroek/master_thesis/blob/main/RData/Simulation1_Reduced.RData)' in R.
 2. Run the code in the file '(Plot_Simulation_1.R)[https://github.com/eliscamastenbroek/master_thesis/blob/main/Plots/Plot_Simulation_1.R]' to create the desired plots.

+## Plot the heatmaps
 To plot the heatmaps for the first simulation study in R, the following steps should be taken:
 1. (If not already done): 1.
 Load the functions in the files '[Helpfunctions_General.R](https://github.com/eliscamastenbroek/master_thesis/blob/main/Functions/Helpfunctions_General.R)', '[Helpfunctions_Simulations.R](https://github.com/eliscamastenbroek/master_thesis/blob/main/Functions/Helpfunctions_Simulations.R)', and '[Helpfunctions_Performance_Measures_and_Plots.R](https://github.com/eliscamastenbroek/master_thesis/blob/main/Functions/Helpfunctions_Performance_Measures_and_Plots.R)' in R.
 2. Follow either step 1a **or** 1b: